 After the initial convergence at around day 7$-$8, all estimates keep oscillating around ground truth depending on the sign of innovation as well as the corrections in the other outputs.

 For AC, the influence of different delays is less pronounced.
-However, corrections upon offline returns are well visible, e.g., for measurements of the first drawn AC sample, returning at days 0.29, 0.75, 1.25 and 1.75, cf. magnifications in Fig.~\ref{fig:res:diff_delays_y}.\footnote{The return of AC at day 1.25 for medium delay (yellow plot) does not show a strong correction as it coincides with a return of IN (negative innovation) and high substrate feed, cf. Fig.~\ref{fig:feeding_pattern}.} Since the innovation is positive, i.e., the measurement is higher than the estimate, all corrections are positive.
+However, corrections upon offline returns are well visible, e.g., for returns of the first drawn AC sample, returning at days 0.29, 0.75, 1.25 and 1.75, cf. the insets in Fig.~\ref{fig:res:diff_delays_y}.\footnote{The return of AC at day 1.25 for medium delay (yellow plot) does not show a strong correction as it coincides with a return of IN (negative innovation) and high substrate feed, cf. Fig.~\ref{fig:feeding_pattern}.} As the innovation is positive, i.e., the measurement is larger than the estimate, upward corrections are made.
 With increasing delay, the corrections are executed later.
-However, this does not automatically mean that earlier corrections result in better estimates, because the initial control error was already positive, and is further amplified by an upward correction, cf. magnifications in Fig.~\ref{fig:res:diff_delays_y}.
-Yet, as soon as the initial estimation error has been corrected (at around day 7), indeed earlier corrections tend to result in better estimates, especially for high ground truth AC peaks, well visible, e.g., for the sample drawn at day 8.
+However, this does not mean automatically that earlier corrections result in better estimates, because the initial error was already positive, and is further amplified by an upward correction, cf. the insets in Fig.~\ref{fig:res:diff_delays_y}.
+Yet, once the initial estimation error has been corrected (at around day 7), indeed earlier corrections tend to result in better estimates, especially for high ground-truth AC peaks, well visible, e.g., for the sample drawn at day 8.
 Here, clearly the red graph (long delay) shows the largest estimation error and the no delay graph (green) the smallest.

 The corrections in offline outputs also affect the pH estimates (second subplot in Fig.~\ref{fig:res:diff_delays_y}).
 The higher the AC estimates and the lower the ones of IN, the lower the pH.
 Note, however, that IN contributes to the total alkalinity, which compensates the effect of high acids on the pH \cite{Weinrich2021}.
 Therefore, only for the last 2 days, clearly higher pH estimates become visible as the IN estimate sequentially increase for different delays, while the AC estimates do not differ substantially.
 Otherwise, the noisy pH measurements are smoothed well thanks to the tuning of Boulkroune, which puts a penalty on high innovation variances, cf. Eq.~\eqref{eq:boulkroune_error_fun}.